skeddy/skeddy.github.io/welcome.md

 Our registered charity number is *1209045* and our details can be found on the [Charity Commission website](https://register-of-charities.charitycommission.gov.uk/en/charity-search/-/charity-details/5243956/trustees).

 ## Easyfundraising
-Collect free donations for All Saints every time you shop online at no extra cost to you!
-Simply sign up at [https://www.easyfundraising.org.uk/causes/allsaintsfulham/](https://www.easyfundraising.org.uk/causes/st-catherines-pta-littlehampton/) and a donation will be made to the school every time you shop through their website.
+Collect free donations for St. Catherines every time you shop online at no extra cost to you!
+Simply sign up at [https://www.easyfundraising.org.uk/causes/st-catherines-pta-littlehampton/](https://www.easyfundraising.org.uk/causes/st-catherines-pta-littlehampton/) and a donation will be made to the school every time you shop through their website.

 ## Donate
 If you’d like to make a one-off financial contribution, you can do this through our Justgiving page.
 Selecting Gift Aid will increase the value of your donation by 25% at no extra cost to you.